Star Control: Origins: Development

 In 2013, Atari filed for bankruptcy, and auctioned its assets in the dormant Star Control franchise.
 That summer, Stardock became the highest bidder on the "Star Control" trademark and the copyright in the original material of Star Control 3, though Atari's assets did not include the copyright to other games in the franchise.

 Stardock built their game using the Nitrous Engine, with the style of writing and visual art inspired by Star Control II.
 By 2017, they announced delays and changes in plans, forcing them to cancel their planned Defense of the Ancients-style combat system, while still allowing players to play a public beta of their one-on-one Super Melee system in November.
 The reported budget for Star Control: Origins was $10 million, with additional costs for marketing and promotion.

 In 2014, Stardock initially told Ars Technica that they would create Star Control: Origins as a prequel, taking place 43 years before the events of Star Control.
 Stardock CEO Brad Wardell sought to involve creators of the original Star Control series.
 When both Fred Ford and Paul Reiche III declined, the game was set in a separate universe from the original series.

 Reception

 Star Control: Origins has a Metacritic score of 75, indicating "generally favorable reviews".
-IGN's Dan Stapleton gave Star Control: Origins a review score of 6.9/10 praising the game's combat system and humorous dialogue, but criticizing the repetitive gameplay of planetary resource gathering.
+IGNs Dan Stapleton gave Star Control: Origins a review score of 6.9/10 praising the game's combat system and humorous dialogue, but criticizing the repetitive gameplay of planetary resource gathering.
 Windows Central suggested that "If you enjoy space games, exploring the unknown, establishing communications with potential allies and enemies, as well as shooting stuff out of space, you'll enjoy Star Control: Origins".
 Stardock reports that Star Control: Origins received 10,000 pre-orders, leading to sales of 50,000 copies after one week of distribution.